-While you can buy and trade ADA like any other cryptocurrency, it isn’t regarded in the same way as a currency like Bitcoin, which can be used to buy goods and services.
+While you can buy and trade ADA like any other cryptocurrency, and use it to pay for transactions on the blockchain, it isn’t regarded in the same way as a currency like Bitcoin, which can be used to buy goods and services.

-Cardano’s developers are hoping to solve some of the major problems facing cryptocurrencies more broadly by the end of 2019.
-If Cardano can prove that its rigorous approach to cryptocurrencies can bring big business in to the world of blockchain, they would be at the forefront of a crypto revolution in the years to come.
+Its Alonzo growing pains notwithstanding, if Cardano can prove that its rigorous approach to cryptocurrencies can bring big business into the world of blockchain, it could find itself at the forefront of a crypto revolution in the years to come.